 Risk management governance starts with the Board of Group Inc. (the "Group Board"), which both directly and through its committees, including its Risk Committee, oversees the risk management policies and practices implemented through the ERM framework.
 The Group Board is also responsible for the annual review and approval of the Firm's risk appetite statement.
 The risk appetite statement describes the levels and types of risk the Firm is willing to accept or to avoid, in order to achieve strategic business objectives, while remaining in compliance with regulatory requirements.
+The Group Board reviews the Firm's strategic business plan and is ultimately responsible for overseeing and providing direction about the Firm's strategy and risk appetite.

-The ERM department, which reports to the Firm's Chief Risk Officer, oversees the implementation of the Firm's risk governance structure and core risk management processes and is responsible for ensuring that the ERM framework provides the Group Board, its risk committees and senior management with a consistent and integrated approach to managing the various risks in a manner consistent with the Firm's risk appetite.
+The implementation of the Firm's risk governance structure and core risk management processes are overseen by Enterprise Risk, which reports to the Firm's Chief Risk Officer, and is responsible for ensuring that the ERM framework provides the Group Board, its risk committees and senior management with a consistent and integrated approach to managing the various risks in a manner consistent with the Firm's risk appetite.

-The Firm's revenue-producing units, as well as Treasury, Operations and Technology, are the first line of defense and are accountable for the outcomes of the risk-generating activities, as well as for assessing and managing those risks within the Firm's risk appetite.
+The Firm's revenue-producing units, as well as Treasury, Engineering, Human Capital Management, Operations, and Corporate and Workplace Solutions, are considered the first line of defense and are accountable for the outcomes of the risk-generating activities, as well as for assessing and managing those risks within the Firm's risk appetite.

-The independent risk oversight and control functions are considered the second line of defense and provide independent assessment, oversight and challenge of the risks taken by the first line of defense, as well as lead and participate in risk-oriented committees.
-Independent risk oversight and control functions include Compliance, Conflicts Resolution, Controllers, Credit Risk Management, Enterprise Risk Management, Human Capital Management, Legal, Liquidity Risk Management, Market Risk Management, Model Risk Management, Operational Risk Management and Tax.
+The independent risk oversight and control functions are considered the second line of defense and provide independent assessment, oversight and challenge of the risks taken by the first line of defense, as well as lead and participate in risk committees.
+Independent risk oversight and control functions include Compliance, Conflicts Resolution, Controllers, Legal, Risk and Tax.

-Internal Audit is considered the third line of defense and reports to the Firm's Chief Executive Officer and the Audit Committee of the Group Board.
+Internal Audit is considered the third line of defense and reports to the Audit Committee of the Group Board and administratively to the Firm's Chief Executive Officer.
 Internal Audit includes professionals with a broad range of audit and industry experience, including risk management expertise.
-Internal Audit is responsible for independently assessing and validating the effectiveness of key controls, including those within the risk management framework, and providing timely reporting to the Audit Committee of the Group Board, its senior management and regulators.
+Internal Audit is responsible for independently assessing and validating the effectiveness of key controls, including those within the risk management framework, and providing timely reporting to the Audit Committee of the Group Board, senior management and regulators.